automation-tasks-rs/cargo-auto/template_new_cli/README.md

 run `cargo auto publish_to_crates_io`
 ```

-And finally if you want to publish it on crates.io.
-First you need the `access token` you get from crates.io.
+And finally, if you want to publish it on crates.io.
+First, you need the `access token` you get from crates.io.

 ```bash
 cargo login